ConstantRobotics-Ltd/CodingStandards/templates/TemplateLibrary/README.md

 # Library files

 The **TemplateLibrary** is a CMake project.
-Library files chapter should briefly describe what's inside this library.
+Library files chapter should briefly describe what's inside this repository.
 It is very important so every associate or customer will understand what particular repository includes:

 ```xml
 CMakeLists.txt ------------------- Main CMake file of the library.